 - We might not be the best at what we do, there might be smarter and more decorated people out there in our industry.
 If you like big names and brands, Maxburg is not for you.

-- We often look at what some might consider very boring businesses – it is unlikely that you can impress somebody at a dinner party with tales of what we do.
+- We often look at what some might consider rather boring businesses – it is unlikely that you can impress somebody at a dinner party with tales of what we do.

 Characteristics we are looking for

-While you can find a more standard list of criteria we look for below, we wanted to stress that we believe a certain set of characteristics are key to being happy and successful in our organization (and we want you to be happy and successful at Maxburg!).
-If you think the points below is you, please apply, even if the more technical candidate profiles below might not fully correspond to your CV.
+While you can find a more standard list of criteria, we look for below, we wanted to stress that we believe a certain set of characteristics are key to being happy and successful in our organization (and we want you to be happy and successful at Maxburg!).
+If you think the points resonate with you, please apply, even if the more technical candidate criteria further down below might not fully correspond to your CV.
 We are looking for:

 - Curiosity.
 You like to read, you like to meet people, you like to ask questions.
-Once you get answers you have more questions.
-Our task concentrates mostly on understanding and evaluating business models, however our interests address various fields of life from yoghurt lids to non-woven textiles and or active pharmaceutical ingredients (but unfortunately only rarely include something really fancy).
+Once you get answers, you have more questions.
+Our task concentrates mostly on understanding and evaluating business models; however, our interests address various fields of life, ranging from yogurt lids to non-woven textiles and from software and IT services to jewelry and cosmetics (but unfortunately only rarely include something really fancy).

 - Skepticism.
-You don’t believe what people tell you.
+You naturally sense check what people tell you.
 You see the glass half empty.
 Still, you can convince yourself that ideas and concepts can survive your critical assessments.
 After all, we need to invest into something that we find attractive from a risk-return relationship.
+Nothing is perfect.

 - Desire to win.
 However, you respect the rules of the game.
 Winning for you is preferably more enjoyable in a collective effort.
 If you enjoy board, computer or card games and understand when the best option is “do nothing”, we think that there is a good chance that you have a mindset that helps you to help us at what we do.

-- Love for detail.
-While looking at the big picture you understand that the devil is in the detail.
-You like dissecting information and dwelling on details, but manage to integrate them into the greater scheme of things.
+- Ability to zoom in and zoom out.
+While looking at the big picture, you understand that the devil is in the detail.
+You like dissecting information and dwelling on details but manage to integrate them into the greater scheme of things.

 - Frustration tolerance.
-A lot of the things we try will not work.
+Most of the things we try will not work.
 Actually, almost all of them.
 Still you can appreciate the learning experience, lift yourself up and be motivated to try all over again.
+Embrace uncertainty: stay open and mentally flexible as we often need to change course as additional information becomes available.